Saša Gajser

-Saša Gajser (born 11 February 1974) is a Slovenian football coach and former player who played as a midfielder.
-Gajser was internationally capped for Slovenia, earning 27 appearances between 1999 and 2003.
+Saša Gajser (born 11 February 1974) is a Slovenian professional football manager and former player who played as a midfielder.
+He was internationally capped for Slovenia, earning 27 appearances between 1999 and 2003.

 Club career

 Gajser started his professional career with Maribor in 1992.
 He stayed there for three seasons, making 22 appearances in all competitions.
 Later, he had spells with the second division sides Drava Ptuj and Ljubljana.
 After a season at Beltinci, he signed with Rudar Velenje.
 He stayed there for two seasons, appearing in 64 league matches and scoring 6 goals before leaving for KAA Gent.
 After three seasons in Belgium, he moved to Olympiakos Nicosia.

 International career

-Gajser played 27 matches and scored one goal for Slovenia between 1999 and 2003 and was a participant at the UEFA Euro 2000 and the 2002 FIFA World Cup.
+Gajser made his debut for Slovenia in a February 1999 friendly match against Switzerland in Oman.
+He earned a total of 27 caps until his final match in 2003.
+With Slovenia, Gajser played at the 2000 UEFA European Football Championship and the 2002 FIFA World Cup.